sudnyeshtalekar/Whatsapp-Message-bomber/README.md

 Step 3:Unzip firefox webdriver(geckodriver file) and put it in home directory(I'm using the ubuntu OS).

-Step 4:replace your contacts name and give the neccesary count for the message
+Step 4:replace your contacts name and give the neccesary count for the message in the whatsappbomb.py file

 Step 5:run the python script(whatsappbomb.py)